Warning...description of death. Not gory, but death nonetheless.

 The morning after that phone call to Donny's sister I woke up with a huge weight lifted off of my life.
 I hadn't realized what an affect not knowing was having on me!

 Within a few days people started noticing a change in me.
-My boss commented that I was signing again!
+My boss commented that I was singing again!
 I'm not sure if he was happy or not, but I realized I was finding my joy again.
 I smiled more, even laughed and the good things in life just seemed more apparent.

 So, I will tell you, no matter your circumstance, ask the question!
 You can do it and I hope it is better for you like it was for me.